 Each night he would sleep alone and silently say his prayers.
 He wondered if tomorrow would be different.
 Each day he woke and hoped today would be the day they would welcome him.

-The hardest time of the year was when the Claus’s would review the herd to pick those who would pull the magic sleigh He was always in the back, trying to get far enough away so he wouldn’t be reminded he was Mo the monster.
+The hardest time of the year was when the Clauses would review the herd to pick those who would pull the magic sleigh.
+Mo was always in the back, trying to get far enough away so he wouldn’t be reminded he was Mo the monster.

 Since there was a flurry of activity with the elves working extra hours to complete their projects, Mo knew it was that time again.

 Mr. Claus rang the bell to announce the important selection process.
-Mo noticed the reindeer moving slowly to the snow-covered field instead of the usual stampede.
+Instead of the usual stampede, Mo noticed the reindeer moving slowly to the snow-covered field.
 When Mr. Claus asked for volunteers, not one reindeer moved forward.
 Even the reindeer with the red nose looked sickly.